What is Retrograde Motion?

-When we observe the sky, we expect most objects to appear to move in a particular direction with the passing of time.
+When we observe the sky, we expect most objects to appear to move in a particular direction with the time.
 The apparent motion of most bodies in the sky is from east to west.
-However it is possible to observe a body moving west to east, such as an artificial satellite or Space Shuttle that is orbiting eastward.
+However, it is possible to observe a body moving west to east, such as an artificial satellite or Space Shuttle that is orbiting eastward.

 Retrograde motion should not be confused with retrogradation.
 The latter term is used in reference to the motion of the outer planets (Mars, Jupiter, Saturn, and so forth).
 Though these planets appear to move from east to west on a nightly basis in response to the spin of Earth, they are most of the time drifting slowly eastward with respect to the background of stars, which can be observed by noting the position of these planets for several nights in a row.

-This motion is normal for these planets, so it is called direct motion (not retrograde).
+This motion is normal for these planets, so its name is a direct motion (not retrograde).
 However, since Earth completes its orbit in a shorter period of time than these outer planets, we occasionally overtake an outer planet, like a faster car on a multiple-lane highway.

 When this occurs, the planet we are passing will first appear to stop its eastward drift, and it will then appear to drift back toward the west.
-This is retrogradation, since the planet seems to be moving in a direction opposite to that which is typical for planets.
+This is retrogradation, since the planet seems to be moving in a opposite direction to typical direction for planets.
 Finally as Earth swings past the the planet in its orbit, it appears to resume its normal west-to-east drift on successive nights.

 Mars goes through retrogradation about every 22.5 months.
 The more distant outer planets retrograde more frequently.
 The period between such retrogradations is the synodic period of the planet.

-This retrogradation puzzled ancient astronomers, and was one reason why they named these bodies ‘planets’ which in Greek means ‘wanderers’.
-In the geocentric model of the solar system, this motion was accounted for by having the planets travel in deferents and epicycles.
+This retrogradation puzzled ancient astronomers, and was one reason why they named these bodies ‘planets’ which in Greek means ‘wanderers’ .
+In the geocentric model of the solar system, they was accounting this motion for by having the planets travel in deferents and epicycles.

-In modern astronomy, the term retrograde motion refers to objects which are actually moving in a direction opposite that which is normal to spatial bodies within a given system, as opposed to merely observed phenomena (retrogradation) such as that described above.
+In modern astronomy, the term retrograde motion refers to objects which are actually moving in a opposite direction.
+That is normal to spatial bodies within a given system,as opposed to observed phenomena (retrogradation) such as that described above.